 About the High School

-In the High School, there is continuuing emphasis on the development of academic skills, social skills and student independence.
-Through community-based instruction, pre-employment transition activities, daily living skills, self-determination and interpersonal skills, sstudents work toward a sucessful transition to meaningful employment, post-secondary education and community life.
+In high school, there is a continuing emphasis on the development of academic skills, social skills and student independence.
+Through community-based instruction, pre-employment transition activities, daily living skills, self-determination and interpersonal skills, students work toward a successful transition to meaningful employment, post-secondary education and community life.

-The High School offerings include math, reading, science, social studies, language arts, physical education, home arts, computer studies, music, wood shop, keyboarding, library resources, health, art, transition planning and the Program of Adventure-Based Counseling Experiences (PACE).
+The high school extended offerings include culinary arts, building and trades, horticulture, computer studies, wood shop, keyboarding, library resources, transition planning and the Program of Adventure-Based Counseling Experiences (PACE).

-Activities such as educational field trips, community-based instruction, travel training, dances, community service projects and special-interest clubs help round out this comprehensive High School program.
+Activities such as educational field trips, career exploration, community-based instruction, travel training, dances, community service projects and special-interest clubs help round out this comprehensive program.